moonline/UW.Olivos-Roche/Paper.rst

        * The only solution to get to some places without a car and the only available transportation mode in the night
      - * Trust in drivers is not always given
        * Do not drive to all places (e.g. Slums)
+       * Too expensive for poor people

-Taxi and TNC services are highly available service in Olivos Roche, but the drivers do not always give the best impressions and its much more expensive than transit.
+Taxi and TNC services are highly available in Olivos Roche, but the drivers do not always give the best impressions and they are much more expensive than transit.
+For poor people they are too expensive.

 .. raw:: pdf